How to Remove a Copyright Claim on Facebook (Step-by-Step)

 Using “free” tracks from places like Pixabay/CC but the uploader registered them later

-Tracks offered as free under Creative Commons or on free stock sites sometimes get registered by opportunistic uploaders later.
+Tracks offered as free under Creative Commons or on “free music” stock sites sometimes get registered by opportunistic uploaders later.
 Even though the track started as “free,” the claim system can still flag your video.
+Prevent this by sticking to vetted libraries that clearly explain usage rights and provide support if a claim arises.

 /Free%20to%20use%20from%20Pixabay%20under%20CC%20license.jpg)